 With a greater amount of information available due to the easier, cheaper, and more frequent scanning, plus the lack of need for GPS, convergence analysis decisions can be made faster saving time, money and increasing safety.

 Production Progress Mapping

-Utilising the GeoSLAM ZEB scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
-Rapid data capture means fewer hold ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes.
+Utilising the GeoSLAM ZEB 3D scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
+Rapid data capture means fewer hold-ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes when required.

-GeoSLAM Convergence Analysis provides rapid, regular, cost effective ways of detecting the velocity of change of rock movement.
-This is not GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard to reach and dangerous vertical shafts, for inspection or analysis of change.
+GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard-to-reach and dangerous vertical mine shafts, for inspection or analysis of change.

-The solution offers repeatable and frequent scanning, giving companies actionable information quickly.
-A solution for mining companies to be able to get actionable data for quick decision making, saving time and money, whilst keeping personnel safe.
+The mapping solution offers repeatable and frequent scanning, giving companies actionable information quickly.
+A solution for mining companies to be able to get actionable data for quick decision-making, saving time and money, whilst keeping personnel safe.

-To conclude, the innovation of SLAM scanning has revolutionised the way in which data can be captured underground, making it quicker, easier, safer, and highly repeatable.
-GeoSLAMs automatic georeferencing provides accurate 3D data underground, that in turn unlocks the opportunities for new solutions to help mine operators be more cost effective with their resources.
+To conclude, the innovation of SLAM scanning has revolutionised the way in which data can be captured for underground 3D mapping, making it quicker, easier, safer, and highly repeatable.
+GeoSLAM’s automatic georeferencing provides accurate 3D data underground, that in turn unlocks the opportunities for new solutions to help mine operators be more cost-effective with their resources.